GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/install.md

 | Install oxAuth RP | OpenID Connect test client: recommended for test enviornments, for more details see [here](../admin-guide/openid-connect/#oxauth-rp) |
 | Install Passport |  Install if you want to offer users social login. |

-After answering these questions, `setup.py` will show you your selections and ask you if you want to continue.

-The easiest place to go wrong is with the first two questions.
-Do not use `localhost` for either the IP address or hostname.
-And use a real hostname--you can always manage via host file entries even if you don't want to mess with DNS for testing.
-If you are deploying a cluster, use the hostname of the cluster--that is used by the clients connecting to the Gluu Server.

 !!!
 Warning
 	Changing the hostname after installation is not supported.

+After answering these questions, `setup.py` will show you your selections and ask you if you want to continue.
+If everything looks good, select Y to finish installation.

+Note: the easiest place to go wrong is with the first two questions:

+1. Do not use `localhost` for either the IP address or hostname.

+2. Use a real hostname--you can always manage via host file entries even if you don't want to mess with DNS for testing.
+If you are deploying a cluster, use the hostname of the cluster--that is used by the clients connecting to the Gluu Server.

+After 5-10 minutes you will see the following success message: Gluu Server installation successful!
+Point your browser to [hostname].

+## Login via Browser

+Wait about 10 minutes in total for the server to restart and finalize its configuration.
+After that period you are now ready to log into your Gluu Server via a web browser.

+Note: If the Gluu Server login page is still not appearing after you've received the success message and waited about 10 minutes, check if port 443 is open in the VM.
+If it is not open, open port 443 and try to reach the host in your browser again.

 ## Uninstallation